SpeckledJim2/lucidum/README.md

 * **Interactive mapping of data at UK Postcode Area, Sector and Unit resolution**
   - uses the [leaflet](https://github.com/Leaflet/Leaflet) library to draw choropleth maps for Postcode Area and Sector
   - uses open source shapefiles for Area and Sector
+  - point plotting for postcode units based on latitude and longitude

 * **Support a GLM build**
   - "formula helper" to make the job of building an R GLM formula much faster